vaultdb/vaultdb-front-end/README.md

 * Maven 4+
 * PostgreSQL 12+

-Maven handles the remaining dependencies.
+Maven manages the remaining dependencies.

 Build this with: